1000 Voices Project

 With the announcement of The Independent Care Review in October 2016, the 1000 Voices project was commissioned to help answer that very question.
 The Care Review is placing the lived experience and wisdom of people with care experience at its centre and will be actively listening to these voices and contributions.

 What does 1000 Voices do?

-As an integral part of the Review, 1000 Voices gives those with care experience a unique, dedicated space to share their views independently and safely, presenting the Independent Care Review with evidence from care experienced people at every stage.
+As an integral part of the Care Review, 1000 Voices gives those with care experience a unique, dedicated space to share their views independently and safely, gathering evidence from care experienced people at every stage.
 Through workshops, events, 1-1 sessions, focus groups, online and over the phone, the 1000 Voices team are working all over Scotland to engage with young people and hear their thoughts and views on how to make the best possible care system.

 How can I get involved?

 You can get involved in a number of ways – we want you to contribute in whatever way is best for you, whether that is at an event, one to one, over the phone etc, we can support this.

 Please contact us on email@example.com or call 0141 226 4441 and ask to speak to a member of the 1000 Voices team.